When do applications for nomination by DairyNZ open?

-Do I need to use an immigration advisor?
+Do I need to use a licensed immigration advisor or lawyer?

-No, however if you would like to engage with an immigration adviser you may.
-You will need to provide evidence to show any potential migrant worker meets the criteria of the class border exception.
+No, however if you would like to engage with a licensed immigration adviser or lawyer you may.
+Given the complexity of the entire process, obtaining professional advice may be helpful.

 How do I ensure my application is processed as quickly as possible?

-Providing all relevant information and evidence to us will help make the process as smooth and timely as possible.
+Providing ALL requested and relevant information and evidence to us will help make the process as smooth and timely as possible.